Gateway Boys Academy

 A year ago we were hurting and at a loss.
 This year we are missing our boy but knowing that he is in loving and capable hands.
 We are so proud of him. — Rachel (parent)

 We had tried everything we could think of for our troubled son — tough love, Christian counseling, traditional church activities, and homeschooling.
 But all were to no avail.
-The military school format of Gateway Military Academy taught John self-control, physical work and teamwork, leadership skills and integrity.
+The boys school format of Gateway Boys Academy taught John self-control, physical work and teamwork, leadership skills and integrity.
 John received love, discipline, forgiveness, and persistent mentoring from dedicated staff members.
-Gateway Military School is a God-send for our broken family…restoring our relationship with our son.
+Gateway Boys School is a God-send for our broken family…restoring our relationship with our son.
 It is a place of hope, a place of love, and a place of renewal. — Jessica (parent)

 Gateway Changes Lives

-Initially, like other military schools, Gateway’s structure focuses on teaching accountability and self-discipline.
+Initially, like other boys schools, Gateway’s structure focuses on teaching accountability and self-discipline.
 At home, parents generally want their sons to do their homework and keep their rooms clean.
-In a military boot camp environment, cadets participate in study hall and have room inspections.
+In a boys self-disciplined environment, young men participate in study hall and have room inspections.
 Mastery of the basics provides the first steps up on the ladder of success.

 With patience, understanding and a little tough love, most young men discover more to life than struggling, or sometimes fighting, with those who care about them.
 This success can be trained.
 It is not magic.

 A MISSION OF BUILDING ACHIEVEMENT WITHIN EACH YOUNG MAN.
-BEYOND LEARNING THE BASICS, THERE IS A RANGE OF OPPORTUNITY AT GATEWAY MILITARY ACADEMY JUST WAITING FOR YOUNG MEN TO DISCOVER.
+BEYOND LEARNING THE BASICS, THERE IS A RANGE OF OPPORTUNITY AT GATEWAY MBOYS ACADEMY JUST WAITING FOR YOUNG MEN TO DISCOVER.

 Seldom is there opportunity for a young man to lead five, ten, twenty or more peers while in high school.
 Young men at Gateway can reach positions of responsibility and learn leadership skills, which often transfer to college and the world beyond.